U.N. pushes ambitious Afghan refugees plan

 About 1.7 million Afghan refugees live in Pakistan, one million in Iran, and others sare cattered in more than 60 countries.
 An unknown number are unregistered.

-Guterres said a new approach was needed to encourage refugees to return and ease the economic burden they pose on neighbouring countries.
+Guterres said a new approach was needed to encourage refugees to return and ease the economic burden they pose on neighboring countries.

 The new strategy, which will require more than $1.5 billion in funds, will be presented to an international conference in Switzerland in May.